philc/book-notes/why we sleep - matthew walker.md

   * "It will even salvage those that appeared to have been lost soon after learning.
 In other words, following a night of sleep you regain access to memories that you could not retrieve before sleep."
-  * Experiments show that reinforcing electrical voltage of NREM brainwaves, or playing audio chimes in time with those waves, improves memorry consolidation by 40%.
+  * Experiments show that reinforcing electrical voltage of NREM brainwaves, or playing audio chimes in time with those waves, improves memory consolidation by 40%.
 (Was this just in seniors, or in everyone?)
   * (I wonder if reduced retention ability is a feature of old age, not a bug.
-What if our cortext is full of valuable memories and we commit only the most useful facts during our late life sleep?)
+What if our cortex is full of valuable memories and we commit only the most useful facts during our late life sleep?)
   * Sleep to forget?
     * "[Forgetting] also lowers the brain resources required for retrieving those memories we want to retain."